mobley-trent/rest-api/README.md

 # REST-API with MongoDB and FastAPI

 This is a simple REST-API that supports CRUD operations.
 It is built using FastAPI and PyMongo.
+PyMongo is the official MongoDB driver for Python.
+It also helps if you have MongoDB Compass installed on your machine.

 ## Setup